checklist/checklist-support/docs/dashboard.md

 ## Want More Widgets?

 We are busy adding more widgets.
 Your input (as always) is more than welcome.
-So please send us your [feedback](https://checklist.com/feedback){:target="\_blank"} (and don't forget to vote for other ideas you may like).
+So please send us your [feedback ↗](https://checklist.com/feedback){:target="\_blank"} (and don't forget to vote for other ideas you may like).